So you’re looking to build a house and your plans include a large basement…or do they?

 Condensation on block walls

 Cracks and gaps appearing around windows and doors

 Noisy or struggling sump pumps

-No grated pipes or rains and interior gutters
+No grated pipes and interior gutters

 6. What are the different types of cellars?